 A good employers’ liability policy will provide your workers with the necessary security they need in order to be content at work.
 Your employees should be able to do their jobs safe in the comfort that all hazards have been removed where possible.
 Additionally, however, they should be confident that in the event of an accident occurring they will have some sort of financial reassurance.

-As stated previously, as an employer you have a responsibility to your employees and employers’ liability insurance can be seen as a vital aspect of this.
+As stated previously, as an employer you have a responsibility to your employees and employers’ liability can be seen as a vital aspect of this.
 While good risk management and health and safety procedures are of the utmost importance, it is also vital that you have a suitable contingency plan to protect the employees who work for you.

-Employers’ liability insurance provides you and your employees with the peace of mind that, if something does go wrong, the subsequent costs can be covered.
+Employers’ liability cover provides you and your employees with the peace of mind that, if something does go wrong, the subsequent costs can be covered.
 Your employee will be able to receive the care they may require, and you can rest assured that your business will be able to cope with the financial repercussions.

 While none of us like to think negatively about the future, it’s important that as an employer you protect not only yourself but those around you in your business.
 Research the best health and safety guidelines that are applicable to your business.
 Then, look into a policy with an insurance broker.

 At Insuremyvan.ie we can help you seek out the best policy for the best price.
-When it comes to employer’s liability insurance, we’ll ensure that you and your employees can be safe in the knowledge that your covered in the event of an accident.
+When it comes to employer’s liability policies, we’ll ensure that you and your employees can be safe in the knowledge that your covered in the event of an accident.
 Why not reach out to us today?